 The eleven languages endowed with a genuine aorist (3.2 to 3.4) show such solid formal similarities that they obviously share a common history.
 In this section I will endeavor to reconstruct a set of aorist markers for their common (post-POc) ancestor language.
-Logically, this protolanguage should be Proto-North-Central Vanuatu, the proposed ancestor for the majority of Vanuatu languages (Clark 1985).
-But since my reconstruction is reflected only in the northernmost languages of this family, it could well represent a subgroup within NCV, the precise limits of which would need to be confirmed by further diagnostic evidence.
+Logically, this protolanguage should be Proto North-Central Vanuatu, the proposed ancestor for the majority of Vanuatu languages (Clark 1985).
+But since my reconstruction is reflected only in the northernmost languages of this family - those spoken in the Banks and Torres groups - it could well represent a subgroup within NCV, the precise limits of which would need to be confirmed by further diagnostic evidence.